 There is no point in denying them attention as this can upset them.
 When you try to explain to them that they’re demanding a lot of your time it usually ends up with the person going on a “pity party”.
 You can, however, try reassuring them that they can manage on their own by not making any decision for them.
 You can also try assigning them a responsible task to do on their own so they stay occupied and appreciate them for the effort they put in.
 This can be used to positively reinforce that they can do a great job on their own at times.

-Controlling — This is another common issue you come across.
+Controlling — This is another common issue you come across while working with difficult people.
 A person who is controlling by nature is usually also known to be manipulative.
 You find them trying to twist any situation to give them an upper hand over you.
 Another method they use is trying to completely win your trust so you will do as told.
 They may try to be dominating, passive-aggressive or use their charm.

 How to handle:

 Not giving in to their demands in a firm manner will help in disarming them.
 You can ask them questions based on a stronger argument as it usually helps.
 They will either back down and leave you alone or agree that you have a better point.
 Using humour to make your point and quickly changing the topic by making them the point of discussion can help you slip from their controlling position over you.

 Critical — You can find them constantly putting others down or being judgemental about everything.
 No matter how hard you try it will never be good enough to get a word of appreciation from them.
 This gets worse when they constantly find fault with everything under the pretext of being perfectionists.
 They tend to have a negative impact on any issue and usually never speak of solving problems.